eugeneware/levels/Readme.md

 ## About

-  Currently levels strips stop words and applies the metaphone and porter stemmer algorithms to the remaining words before mapping the constants in Redis sets.
+  Currently levels strips stop words and applies the metaphone and porter stemmer algorithms to the remaining words before mapping the constants in LevelDB sets.
 For example the following text:

     Tobi is a ferret and he only wants four dollars